 - Why do we care if they get it or not?

-These questions should help you outline the scene at hand, and then also help you figure out how the cold open attaches to the rest of the episode.
+These questions should help you outline the scene at hand, and then also help you figure out how your opening attaches to the rest of the episode.

-The reason cold opens stand out is that they are short, exciting, and often funny gut-punches.
+The reason these starters stand out is that they are short, exciting, and often funny gut-punches.
 They put us in exactly the right place to want to read/watch more.

 They’re the best chance you have to impress someone early on.